grz0zrg/fas/README.md

 A free list data structure is used for efficient notes data reuse; the program use a pre-allocated pool of notes buffer.
 This is actually the most memory hungry part because all is pre-allocated and the allocation size depend on slice height times FAS_MAX_INSTRUMENT parameter times note structure times frames queue size parameter... could probably be optimized by reducing note structure size as there is alot of pre-defined stuff made for convenience and readability.

-The audio thread make the decision to consume notes data at audio sample level based on a computed *note time* which is defined by the FPS parameter, once a note is consumed it is pushed back to the notes pool.
+The audio thread make the decision to consume notes data at audio sample level based on a computed *note time* which is defined by the FPS parameter configurable from synth. settings, once a note is consumed it is pushed back to the notes pool.

 When notes data are not available the audio thread will continue with the latest one during the next *note time*, this ensure smooth audio but may introduce some delay.
 When notes data are not available from some amount of time defined by the max drop parameter the audio will simply stop abruptely, this may indicate performance issues.

 Most audio output critical changes use linear interpolation to ensure smooth audio in all conditions, this interpolation is computed once per audio frame and occur in-between note events.
 A linear interpolation smooth factor can be applied to sharpen the transitions.

-Sound synthesis is processed with minimal computation / branching, values which depend on note parameters change are pre-computed per-instrument / oscillator in a dedicated processing block outside synthesis block, notes change and associated parameters happen at sample accurate note time level defined by the FPS parameter.
+Sound synthesis is processed with minimal computation / branching, values which depend on note parameters change are pre-computed per-instrument / oscillator in a dedicated processing block outside synthesis block, notes change and associated parameters happen at sample accurate note time level defined by the FPS parameter configurable from synth. settings.

 There is a generic thread-safe (altough not really lock-free) commands queue for synth. parameters change (gain, etc.) which is used to pass data from the network thread to the audio callback.